 Surface Water Monitoring Networks

-In collaboration with other federal and state agencies and universities, EPA has administered two monitoring programs that provide information on the impacts of acidic deposition on otherwise pristine lakes and streams: the Long-term Monitoring (LTM) program and the Temporally Integrated Monitoring of Ecosystems (TIME) program.
-These programs are designed to track changes in surface water chemistry in four regions sensitive to acid rain in the eastern United States: New England, the Adirondack Mountains, the Northern Appalachian Plateau, and the central Appalachians (the Valley, Ridge, and Blue Ridge geologic provinces).
-After 20 years of collection, the TIME program ended in 2015, having provided trend-based acidification probabilities for larger lake and stream populations.
-Like the LTM program, TIME trends suggest that surface waters in these regions are recovering from acidification, though the most sensitive surface waters remain impacted from air pollution.
-All data and trends presented here reflect the results of LTM program monitoring activities.
+In collaboration with other federal and state agencies and universities, EPA administers a monitoring program that provides information on the impacts of acidic deposition on otherwise pristine lakes and streams: the Long-term Monitoring (LTM) program.
+This program is designed to track changes in surface water chemistry in the four regions sensitive to acid rain in the eastern United States: New England, the Adirondack Mountains, the Northern Appalachian Plateau, and the central Appalachians (the Valley, Ridge, and Blue Ridge geologic provinces).

 Ground-level ozone is one of many air pollutants that can alter a plant’s health and ability to reproduce and can make the plant more susceptible to disease, insects, fungus, harsh weather, etc. These impacts can lead to changes in the biological community, both in the diversity of species and in the health, vigor, and growth of individual species.
 As an example, many studies have shown that ground-level ozone reduces the health of many commercial and ecologically important forest tree species throughout the United States.2, 3 By looking at the distribution and abundance of seven sensitive tree species and the level of ozone at particular locations, it is possible to estimate reduction in growth – or biomass loss – for each species.
 The EPA evaluated biomass loss for seven common tree species in the eastern United States that have a higher sensitivity to ozone (black cherry, yellow poplar, sugar maple, eastern white pine, Virginia pine, red maple, and quaking aspen) to determine whether decreasing ozone concentrations are reducing biomass loss in forest ecosystems.